Previous Up Next

 I have a soft spot for crank science.
 Recently I visited Norumbega Tower, which is an enduring monument to the crackpot theories of Eben Norton Horsford, inventor of double-acting baking powder and fake history.
 But that’s not what this chapter is about.

-This article is about the Variability Hypothesis, which
+This chapter is about the Variability Hypothesis, which

 "originated in the early nineteenth century with Johann Meckel, who argued that males have a greater range of ability than females, especially in intelligence.
 In other words, he believed that most geniuses and most mentally retarded people are men.
 Because he considered males to be the ’superior animal,’ Meckel concluded that females’ lack of variation was a sign of inferiority."

 I particularly like that last part, because I suspect that if it turns out that women are actually more variable, Meckel would take that as a sign of inferiority, too.
-Anyway, you will not be surprised to hear that evidence for the Variability Hypothesis is not strong.
+Anyway, you will not be surprised to hear that the evidence for the Variability Hypothesis is weak.

 Nevertheless, it came up in my class recently when we looked at data from the CDC’s Behavioral Risk Factor Surveillance System (BRFSS), specifically the self-reported heights of adult American men and women.
 The dataset includes responses from 154407 men and 254722 women.
 Here’s what we found:

-• The average height for men is 178 cm; the average height for women is 163 cm.
+- The average height for men is 178 cm; the average height for women is 163 cm.
 So men are taller, on average.
-No surprises so far.
+No surprise there.

-That’s very close, so we could conclude that this dataset provides little support for the Variability Hypothesis.
+That’s very close, so we could conclude that this dataset provides weak evidence against the Variability Hypothesis.
 But we can use Bayesian methods to make that conclusion more precise.
 And answering this question gives me a chance to demonstrate some techniques for working with large datasets.

 I will proceed in a few steps: